Rebar Calculator

 Always run bars in both length and width to create a grid.
 Single-direction rebar only resists cracking in one axis.

-Rebar must sit in the middle or lower third of the slab, not on the ground.
+Rebar must sit between the middle and the upper third of the slab, not on the ground.
 Use bar chairs (supports) every 3–4 feet.

 Frequently Asked Questions